A. J. Mundella: Early life

 Anthony John Mundella was born in Leicester, England in 1825.
 He was the first of five children of Antonio Mondelli (later known as Anthony Mundella), a refugee from Lombardy of uncertain background, and his wife Rebecca Allsopp of Leicester.
 At the time of Mundella's birth, his father was a poorly paid trimmer in the hosiery trade.
 His mother made lace on a frame in their home and was regarded as adept at this work but, nonetheless, she too was poorly paid and after rent for housing and for the lace frame there was invariably little left to live on.

 Mundella was christened on 15 August 1826 at the Great Meeting Unitarian chapel in Leicester.
 His granddaughter maintained that he was named Antonio Giovanni but the Great Meeting baptismal register confirms that he was christened Anthony John.

 Though from a Catholic and nonconformist background, he attended the Church of England school of St Nicholas in Leicester, an establishment maintained by the National Society for Promoting Religious Education to provide elementary education for children from poor homes, until the age of nine.
 Though he rebelled against the catechism and disliked the creed, describing them in later life as "my especial abomination", Mundella remained loyal to his early education in Anglicanism for the rest of his life.
 Outside school, his mother, with her wide knowledge of English literature, particularly Shakespeare, instilled in his mind a love of the beautiful in nature, in literature, and in art.
 Because of the family's then abject financial circumstances, when Rebecca Mundella's eyesight worsened and she could no longer work at lacemaking the boy had to be withdrawn from school so that he could earn money to help the family.
-At nine, he started work in a printing office as a printer's devil, an opportunity used by him as a means of extending his education.
+At nine, he started work in a printing office as a printer's devil, an opportunity used by him to extend his education.
 At eleven he was apprenticed to William Kempson, whose business made footwear, hosiery and haberdashery.